ailab-uniud/akec/README.md

 # The Arabic Keyphrase Extraction Corpus
 This repository contains the Arabic Keyphrase Extraction Corpus (AKEC) built by Muhammad Helmy, Marco Basaldella, Eddy Maddalena, Stefano Mizzaro and Gianluca Demartini.

-The corpus itself and the process we used for building it are described in _''Towards Building a Standard Dataset for Arabic Keyphrase Extraction Evaluation''_, presented at the 20th International Conference on Asian Language Processing (IALP 2016), held in Tainan, Taiwan, from November 21 to 23, 2016.
+The corpus and the process we used for its building are described in detail in the paper _''Towards Building a Standard Dataset for Arabic Keyphrase Extraction Evaluation''_, presented at the 20th International Conference on Asian Language Processing (IALP 2016), held in Tainan, Taiwan, from November 21 to 23, 2016.

 ## The corpus

-The corpus consists in 160 arabic newspapers articles and their keyphrases.
-The articles come from a variety of sources, while the keyphrases have been collected using crowdsourcing.
+The corpus consists in 160 arabic documents and their keyphrases.
+We selected the documents from a variety of sources, while we collected the keyphrases using a large-scale Crowdsourcing experiment.

 The repository is structured as follows.